-Your personal data may be collected via the following methods: through the Domain Name registration processes through our network of accredited registrars; via email, telephone or fax; by attendance at an event; by using cookies or other technologies which track visitors on our websites; through communications from suppliers or partners; via a testimonial; via access control tools or by completing a form on our websites; or via any other means.
+Your personal data may be collected via the following methods: through the Domain Name registration processes through our network of accredited registrars; through your logging to my.eurid.eu and the verification of the validity of your registration; via email or telephone; by attendance at an event; by using cookies or other technologies which track visitors on our websites; through communications from suppliers or partners; via a testimonial; via access control tools or by completing a form on our websites; or via any other means.
 Occasionally, we may also collect your personal data if you have registered a domain name (other than a Domain Name) with another registry via a registrar who inputs your personal data into our registration system.

 What personal data do we process about you?

-In the context of our business activities, and in order to provide you with good service and to improve our services where possible, we may process the following personal data about you: your domain name(s), your unique identification alias, your name, your personal address, your telephone number(s), your email address(es), your language preferences, the organisation for which you work, your country of citizenship, your IP address, and any other personal data that you may provide to us.
+In the context of our business activities, and in order to provide you with good service and to improve our services where possible, we may process the following personal data about you: your domain name(s), your unique identification alias, your first, middle and last name, your (registered) address, your telephone number(s), your email address(es), your language preferences, the organisation for which you work, your country of citizenship, your identification document’s registration number, the expiration date of your identification document, the municipality issuing your identification document, your bank account number, [your birth date], [your gender], [your special status], your IP address, and any other personal data that you may provide to us.

-Since it is not possible to register a Domain Name directly with us1, we collect your personal data from the company through which you register your Domain Name(s).
-That company may be one of our accredited registrars2 or one of its resellers who collects your personal data on behalf of EURid.
+We collect your personal data from the company through which you register your Domain Name(s).
+That company may be one of our accredited registrars1 or one of its resellers who collects your personal data on behalf of EURid.

 For which purposes do we process your personal data?